-Saint Joseph’s day celebrations always included this sweet Neapolitan treat, hence the name, Zeppole di San Giuseppe or Saint Joseph’s Zeppole.
+Saint Joseph’s day celebrations always include St. Joseph’s Spaghetti and this sweet Neapolitan treat, hence the name, Zeppole di San Giuseppe or Saint Joseph’s Zeppole.
 Zeppole can also be referred to as bignè di San Giuseppe.

 Did you know that March 19th is also the name day to honor anyone named Giuseppe (Joseph)?
 Another reason to celebrate!